What is 'Brexit?'

 It is anticipated that the Customs and Excise Agreement between the Isle of Man and the UK will continue, although potentially modified in some way;

 The rights of Isle of Man residents to British citizenship will not be affected.
-The rights, however, of those British citizens to live and work in the EU will be subject to negotiation.
+The rights, however, of those British citizens to live and work in the EU is the subject of negotiation.

-Article 50 sets out how a Member State must go about leaving the EU.
+Article 50 of the Treaty of the European Union sets out how a Member State must go about leaving the EU.
 It allows two years for the negotiation of a withdrawal agreement.
 That period can only be extended be extended with the unanimous agreement of all EU Member States.
 The UK will also wish to negotiate its new relationship with the EU during that period.
 The UK formally notified the EU that it wished to begin discussion on leaving the EU on 29th March 2017 – this is often referred to as the "triggering" Article 50.

 What did the Isle of Man do to prepare for the outcome of the referendum vote?